SUMMER

 1-year-old 50-lb spayed female black Lab mix "Summer"

-What Summer's Rescue Rep Says: Summer needs time to decompress and recover from her traumatic shelter time.
-We need to get her into a new foster home with no other dogs (or cats).
-Needs a secure backyard where she can run and relax and re-learn how to play and enjoy life.
-She is crate trained.
+What Summer's Rescue Rep Says: Summer would thrive in a secure backyard where she can run and relax and re-learn how to play and enjoy life.
 Loves to play with plush toys.
 Loves to be petted and given affection by her humans.
 Nice leash-walks in the neighborhood will be awesome for her.
-We will provide all of the needed supplies to care for her.
 Summer will need slow and steady introductions to other dogs as she is quite excited when she sees another dog.

 Medical: Summer is in fine health.
 Spayed, microchipped, vaccinated.
 Summer is missing her tail -- not sure how that happened.